kisanbura/Linux-OS-Coursework/docs/week6.md

 CPU frequency scaling could not be modified within the virtual machine due to hypervisor constraints, highlighting a trade-off between virtualisation flexibility and direct hardware-level optimisation.

 Trade-off 3: Disk Throughput vs Latency

+### Trade-off: Performance Impact vs Security and Audit Logging

+Security auditing and monitoring introduce measurable system overhead through increased disk I/O, CPU usage, and memory consumption.
+Enabling process accounting and frequent monitoring improves visibility and forensic capability but can slightly reduce performance under load.
+This trade-off was evaluated during performance testing, where the impact of logging was observed to be minimal relative to the security benefits.
+As the system operates within a virtualised environment, prioritising auditability over marginal performance gains was considered appropriate.

 Random disk writes improved throughput realism but increased latency, demonstrating the balance between I/O performance and responsiveness.
 ----------------------------------------------------------------------------------------